erik-hu24/my-server-test/README.md

+<h3>This is a server using Node.js which can perform the following file system actions when a user access each URLs </h3>
 The default PORT is 5000 <br>
 User Visit /create?filename=data.txt will create a data.txt file, data.txt can be anything <br>
     ex. localhost:5000/create?filename=data.txt <br>